Towards gravimetry enhancement with squeezed states

-Quantum metrology aims to explore the features of quantum probes such as entanglement~\cite{Pezze_PRL09,Seth_PRL06,Giovannetti2011}, coherence~\cite{Carlos_PRA2025}, non-classicality~\cite{Braun_RMPhy18,Pezze_RMPhy18}, contextuality~\cite{Jae2024}, and squeezing~\cite{Caves1981,Wineland_PRA97,MA201189,Zhou_PRL25}, to overcome the precision of sensing unknown parameters compared to their classical counterparts~\cite{jiang2014quantum,Seth_PRL06,Giovannetti2011}, leading to a series of experimental advances in this field~\cite{Cappellaro_RMPhys17,Milburn_book}.
+Quantum metrology aims to explore the features of quantum probes such as entanglement~\cite{Pezze_PRL09,Seth_PRL06,Giovannetti2011, Chattopadhyay2025-hf}, coherence~\cite{Carlos_PRA2025}, non-classicality~\cite{Braun_RMPhy18,Pezze_RMPhy18, xdnc-tc2y}, contextuality~\cite{Jae2024}, and squeezing~\cite{Caves1981,Wineland_PRA97,MA201189,Zhou_PRL25}, to overcome the precision of sensing unknown parameters compared to their classical counterparts~\cite{jiang2014quantum,Seth_PRL06,Giovannetti2011}, leading to a series of experimental advances in this field~\cite{Cappellaro_RMPhys17,Milburn_book}.
 In particular, since their original conception~\cite{Slusher_PRL85,Shelby_PRL86} and pioneering proposal for use in laser interferometric gravitational wave detectors~\cite{Caves1981}, squeezed states have found applications in a wide range of gravimetry protocols~\cite{Schnabel2010}.
-Despite the recognized advantage of employing squeezed probe states in gravimetry protocols, most applications have mainly focused on the role of the squeezing amplitude or have considered situations where the squeezing phase is aligned with a canonical phase-space quadrature, such as position or momentum.
+Despite the recognized advantage of employing squeezed probe states in gravimetry protocols, most applications have focused mainly on the squeezing amplitude or on situations where the squeezing phase is aligned with a canonical phase-space quadrature, such as position or momentum.